pcordemans/devbit-microcontrollers/docs/fundamentals/README.md

 * The memory interface is the electronic circuitry which provides communication, i.e. control, clock & data signals, towards the memory banks.
     * Data memory contains program data, the stack & the heap.
 Stack and heap are regions in memory with special rules.
     * Program memory contains the program binary, i.e. the program instructions.
+* Instruction fetch is electronic circuitry which fetches the next instruction to execute from the program memory.
+* The instruction decoder translates the instruction word in electric signals which drive the ALU and selects the required registers.

 ::: tip Harvard vs. Princeton / von Neumann
 In a Princeton (von Neumann) architecture, data and program memory are shared on a single memory.
 In a Harvard architecture data and program memory are separate memories.
 While the Harvard architecture is more complex and requires more busses, it performs better than the Princeton architecture.
-This is due to the von Neumann bottleneck, as data and program have to share the available bandwidth of the bus.
+This is due to the *von Neumann* bottleneck, as data and program have to share the available bandwidth of the bus.

 ![Harvard vs. Princeton architecture](./assets/princeton-harvard.png)